 Before we discuss why tea tree oil is good for your skin, let’s get something out of the way first.
 The tea tree pertained to in this article is not the same as the plant used for making the black or green tea that you may be sipping right now.
-Rather, it’s a small tree native to Queensland and New South Wales, which is used more as a source of traditional medicine than as a source of tea.
+Rather, it’s a small tree native to the swampy coasts of Queensland and New South Wales.
+It was used more as a source of traditional medicine than as a source of tea.
 Tea tree essential oil is extracted from the leaves of this tree, which is native to Australia.
 The goodness of Australia’s biodiversity, straight from the coasts to your home!
 The oil has a wide range of uses, with excellent benefits to your face, skin and hair.

 In addition to its moisturising properties, tea tree oil is good for your skin because it can protect your skin from bacteria.
-The essential oils from the leaves of a tea tree contains 4-Terpineol, a colourless to pale yellow compound that has proven antiseptic properties.
+The essential oils from the leaves of a tea tree contain 4-Terpineol, a colourless to pale yellow compound that has proven antibacterial properties.
 In fact, it is the main component of the tea tree oil and there may not be any other plant out there that contains as much 4-Terpineol in its leaves and branches as the tea tree.
 Some experiments have also shown that this compound seems to increase white blood cell activity, consequently improving the body’s resistance to bacteria.
 This means that tea tree oil has a natural tendency to fight germs and bacteria.

 Even though investigations on tea tree oil are still ongoing, it’s already established that it indeed has some therapeutic benefits.
-But what most people don’t know is that, considering 4-Terpineol’s known properties, this essential oil has some cosmetic benefits as well.
+But what most people don’t know is that considering 4-Terpineol’s known properties, this essential oil also has some cosmetic benefits.
 Here’s what tea tree oil can do to your skin.

 Knowing that tea tree oil can kill bacteria, it’s easy to understand how it can help regulate underarm odour as well.
-BO happens when bacteria starts breaking down the sweat in your armpits.
+Body odour happens when bacteria starts breaking down the sweat in your armpits.
 By applying tea tree oil, you can keep bacteria build-up in your armpits under control.

 Pimples or acne erupts when the pores in your skin are clogged with grease, dirt, or bacteria.
 You can prevent this from happening by keeping your facial skin clean and grease-free.
-Tea tree oil does not only serve as a moisturiser, but also as a cleanser, thanks to its antiseptic property.
-It can help degrease your facial skin and get rid of pimple-causing bacteria at the same time.
+Tea tree oil does not only serve as a moisturiser but also as a cleanser, thanks to its antibacterial properties.
+It can help de-grease your facial skin and get rid of pimple-causing bacteria at the same time.